Frequently Asked Questions

 Yes.
 California offers valuable incentives to make solar more affordable.
 Homeowners can claim a 30% Federal Tax Credit through 2032 and, for eligible low-income households, the DAC-SASH program offers up to $3 per watt in rebates.
 The Self-Generation Incentive Program (SGIP) provides rebates for battery storage, and the state’s property tax exclusion ensures solar won’t increase property taxes.
 Flexible financing is available through PACE programs in some areas.

 The True-Up Bill is an annual statement from your utility company that reconciles the energy you’ve used from the grid with the energy your solar system has produced and exported throughout the year.
 This final calculation determines whether you owe additional charges or have earned credits.
-To better manage and potentially reduce your True-Up Bill:
+To better manage and potentially reduce your True-Up Bill, we offer a dedicated service called the True-Up Tune-Up, where our team reviews your energy usage, solar production, and system settings to help you stay ahead of surprises.

 Monitor Your Usage: Regularly track your household energy consumption and solar production to stay informed and make adjustments as needed.